Nepalitelecom is a website which provides latest telecom news, information and offers in Nepal.

 While development needs to have some destruction, unplanned road construction has a serious effect on the telecom companies existing infrastructure.
 Due to which, the telcos to invest more for the building of new infrastructure after the destruction.
 Similarly, the outage of telecom equipment will also affect the current network quality and access to people.

-The cut of the optical fiber (which connects several network elements) results in the outage of several telecom equipments like a mobile tower or landline equipment or internet devices.
+The cut of the optical fiber (which connects several network elements) results in the outage of several telecom equipment like a mobile tower or landline equipment or internet devices.
 Similarly, the NEA poles regularly catch fire, affecting the telecom services due to burnt optical fiber and other cables.
-Optical fiber cut is one of the major challenges for telcos for maintaining quality of service, Read in details for how the fiber cut impacts telcos.
+Optical fiber cut is one of the major challenges for telcos for maintaining the quality of service, Read in details for how the fiber cut impacts telcos.

 We already mentioned the revenues, as well as profit, have declined largely due to the use of OTT apps and the increased tax for the data service.
 These days, the traditional service revenue out of voice and SMS have declined sharply.
 So, the telecom companies are looking for new revenue streams like Video/TV subscriptions, Music streaming and more.